moorepants/eme134/content/pages/custom-integrator.rst

 The Euler Method deviates from the ``ode45()`` solution due to the poorer error properties of the method.

+The following was not covered in lab, but you may find it interesting.

 A simple `Runga-Kutta Method`_ of order 4 can also be implemented and compared to the Runga-Kutta method used by ``ode45()``.
 The file |runga_kutta_integrate|_ is shown below: